We have created the following four short films, which aim to provide a brief insight into what it might be like for people who have autism.

 In these films we hear from Dr James McGrath, Senior Lecturer in English Literature at Leeds Beckett University, who was recently diagnosed by our service, as he talks about his own experience and what it’s like for him to have autism..

-The team are happy to receive referrals for all adults over the age of 18 years regardless of their IQ.
+We are happy to receive referrals for all adults over the age of 18 years regardless of their IQ.
 This includes people who also have a learning disability or other developmental conditions.
 Service users, carers and professionals can make referrals by contacting our Trust’s Single Point of Access on 0300 300 1485.

-The team currently offers training to NHS staff including GPs, social services staff, staff working for voluntary and private providers.
+The team currently offers training to NHS and other staff including; GPs, social services staff and staff working for voluntary and private providers.
 All other requests for training will be considered.